-(a) A risk assessment of each county shall be conducted by the policy monitor each fiscal year as the primary means of determining which counties will be selected for on-site policy monitoring.
-On-site monitoring visits to counties shall then be apportioned by administrative judicial region, county size, risk assessment scores, past visits and other documented factors.
-The risk assessment shall use a variety of factors related to the provision of indigent defense services, including but not limited to the following:
+- (a) A risk assessment of each county shall be conducted by the policy monitor monitoring team each fiscal year as the primary means of determining which counties will be selected for on-site policy monitoring.
+On-site monitoring visits to counties shall then be apportioned by administrative judicial region, county size, risk assessment scores, past visits, and other documented factors.
+The risk assessment shall use a variety of factors related to the provision of indigent defense services, including but not limited to the following: - (1) Whether a county reported investigation Investigations and expert witness expenses; - (2) Whether a county reported reimbursements Reimbursements for attorney fees; - (3) Amount of per Per capita indigent defense expenses; - (4) Felony, misdemeanor, and juvenile attorney appointment rates;

-- (1) Whether a county reported investigation and expert witness expenses; - (2) Whether a county reported reimbursements for attorney fees; (3) Amount of per capita indigent defense expenses; - (4) Felony, misdemeanor, and juvenile attorney appointment rates; - (5) Population of a county; - (6) Whether complaints about a county have been received by the Commission; - (7) Whether a county received a multi-year discretionary grant; - (8) Whether the justices of the peace or municipal judges reported requests for counsel in their Texas Judicial Council Monthly Court Activity Reports; - (9) the ratio of misdemeanor requests for counsel from Article 15.17 hearings as reported in Texas Judicial Council Monthly Activity Reports to the number of misdemeanor cases paid reported by the county; and - (10) Whether a county reported appeals cases. - (b) Counties may receive monitoring visits as a result of factors outside of the risk assessment.
-An elected state or local official may request a monitoring visit.
-If Commission staff make a drop-in visit, fiscal monitoring review, or grant program review, and determines that violations of the Fair Defense Act may be present in a county, the monitor may conduct a limited-scope review of the county's procedures.
+- (5) Population of a county County Populations; - (6) Whether complaints Complaints about a county have been received by the Commission; - (7) Whether a county received a multi-year discretionary Receipt of a TIDC improvement grant; - (8) Whether the justices of the peace or municipal judges reported requests Requests for counsel in their Texas Judicial Council Monthly Court Activity Reports; during magistrate warnings under Article 15.17, Code of Criminal Procedure; and - (9) the ratio of misdemeanor requests for counsel from Article 15.17 hearings as reported in Texas Judicial Council Monthly Activity Reports to the number of misdemeanor cases paid reported by the county; and - (10) Whether a county reported appeals (9) Appellate cases. - (b) Counties may receive monitoring visits as a result of factors outside of the risk assessment.
+An elected state or local official may including findings from a previous visit, a complaint, media reports, or a request a monitoring visit from an elected state or local official.
+If Commission staff make a drop-in visit, fiscal monitoring review, or grant program review, and determines determine that violations of the Fair Defense Act or Commission rules may be present in a county, the monitor may conduct a limited scope review monitoring visit of the county's procedures.